haru-094/Class-activities/README.md

-# Class-activities-
+# Class-activities
-Class activity about introduction to linux &amp; IT Tools
+Class activity about introduction to Linux &amp; IT Tools